SeanHeXiaozheng/seanhexiaozheng.github.io/_pages/research.md

 {% include base_path %}

-> "The only thing that I know is that I know nothing."
-> — Socrates

 > "If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is."
 > — John von Neumann